nahuakang/nahua.dev/content/posts/my-programming-story.md

 Already in 2018, I had wanted to ask TwentyBN for an internship as a deep learning engineering intern but I lacked the confidence to make the cut.
 And by the end of 2019, I heard enough success stories from acquaintances who landed software jobs after bootcamps that my desire to explore software engineering as a career re-kindled.

-During my Christmas vacation back in China, I spent all the 3 weeks learning web development with Harvard's famous [CS50W](https://cs50.harvard.edu/web/2020/), coding from 8AM in the morning until 1 or 2AM in the night.
+During my Christmas vacation back in China, I spent all the 3 weeks learning web development with [Harvard's CS50W](https://cs50.harvard.edu/web/2020/), coding from 8AM in the morning until 1 or 2AM in the night.
 I wanted to test myself with this intensive experience to see if I had it in me to be a programmer or if it were just a phase.
 The learning curve was steep and the great firewall prevented me from easy access to Google and StackOverflow.
 But I managed 2 buggy projects and learned some `Flask`, `Django`, `Javascript` and `WebSocket`.

 {{< figure src="/img/my_programming_story/programming_age.png" caption="This story persuaded me that I am not too old to make the career switch into software." position="center" style="width: 50vw; margin: 0 auto;" >}}